Info-Türk: Overview

 Info-Türk launched its activities in April 1974 with the publication of a series of books and pamphlets.

 The publication of the monthly periodical Info-Türk started in November 1976.
 The Bulletin Info-Türk was published until January 1998 only on paper.
-From February 1998 until October 2001 also in electronic edition.
+From February 1998 until October 2001, also in electronic edition.
 Since November 2001, Info-Türk has been published only in the electronic edition.
-The information given by Info-Türk for more than 30 years constitute a real chronology on the repression and the struggles for democracy in Turkey for more than a quarter of a century.
+The information given by Info-Türk for more than 30 years constitutes a real chronology on the repression and the struggles for democracy in Turkey for more than a quarter of a century.

-In addition to its publications and information activities, Info-Türk has also organized a series of social and cultural activities for immigrants in Belgium such as language courses, social and professional training, creative workshops and homework classes, and takes part in many democratic initiatives in struggle against racism and xenophobia.
+In addition to its publications and information activities, Info-Türk has also organized a series of social and cultural activities for immigrants in Belgium, such as language courses, social and professional training, creative workshops and homework classes, and takes part in many democratic initiatives in the struggle against racism and xenophobia.

-All these activities and services are grouped together within an independent intercultural organization called Sun Workshops.
+All these activities and services are grouped within an independent intercultural organization called Sun Workshops.